-The overall allowance as a percentage of loans has decreased to 0.41% at December 31, 2022 compared to 0.52% at December 31, 2021, and 0.57% at December

-31, 2020.
-The Association continues to provide an adequate and sound allowance for loan losses.
-Further discussion of the Allowance can be found in Note 3, "Loans and Allowance for Loan Losses," of the accompanying consolidated financial statements.
+The overall allowance as a percentage of loans has decreased to 0.19% at December 31, 2023 compared to 0.41% at December 31, 2022, and 0.52% at December 31, 2021.
+The Association continues to provide an adequate allowance for credit losses.
+Further discussion of the allowance can be found in Note 3, "Loans and Allowance for Credit Losses," of the accompanying consolidated financial statements.

-We maintain a separate reserve for unfunded commitments, which is included in Other liabilities on the Consolidated Statements of Condition.
+We maintain a separate reserve for unfunded commitments, which is included on the Consolidated Statements of Condition.
 The related provision for the reserve for unfunded commitments is included as part of other noninterest expense on the Consolidated Statements of Income.